 Regular trailer plates are used on all sizes and shapes of trailers and semi-trailers, both personal and commercial.

-Trailers may be issued vanity plates.
-Strange as it may seem, however, trailer vanity plates are made on the graphic First in Flight base, rather than a non-graphic regular trailer base.
-Therefore, off of the vehicle, a trailer vanity cannot be distinguished from a passenger car vanity.
-Almost nobody bothers to get vanity plates for their trailer, however.
+Yes, trailers may be issued vanity plates, though almost nobody ever orders them.
+Strange as it may seem, however, trailer vanity plates were for decades made on the graphic First in Flight base used for passenger cars, rather than on a non-graphic regular trailer base.
+Therefore, off of the vehicle, a trailer vanity could not be distinguished from a passenger car vanity.
+That may have changed, however, because the NCDMV now shows a computer-generated drawing of a trailer vanity on a red-on-white trailer base.
+I've yet to see one of these in person, but then, I haven't seen any kind of vanity plate on a trailer in quite a while.

 Similarly, trailers are also eligible to get special interest plates.
-There's no distinction between a special interest plate issued to a trailer, versus one issued to a passenger car.
-Of course, special interest vanity plates are also available for trailers as well.
+There's still no distinction between a special interest plate issued to a trailer, versus one issued to a passenger car.
+Special interest vanity plates are available for trailers as well.
 Again, it's extremely rare for anyone to order a special interest plate for their trailer, but I have seen it done.

 Multi-year plates are true permanently-registered trailer plates, which are obtained by paying a one-time registration fee.
 These plates are undated and unstickered.
 They're colored black on white and have the legend Multi Year [sic].
 They don't actually say "trailer" on them, but they are in fact only issued to trailers.
-Serial format was originally AY-00000, then AZ-00000 was introduced in late 2006, and starting in late 2009, format AA-00000 is now being issued.
+Serial format was originally AY-00000, then AZ-00000 was introduced in late 2006, and starting in late 2009, AA-00000.
+Prefix letters are now advancing alphabetically from AA, but will get no further than AM before they'll have to come up with a new first letter.

 A small number of multi-year plates have the state name between the bolt holes, but the overwhelming majority have the state name spanning the width of the plate.
 The small-state-name plate pictured was in actual use in September 2006 when I snapped the photo; it had a 1997 manufacture date printed on the reflective sheeting above the lower bolt holes.
 These are quite rare; I can only recall seeing a very few of these since I moved to North Carolina in 2001.
 The more common wide-state-name version was also used for plates with serials lower than the narrow-state-name plate, so presumably the narrow-state-name was a very short-term issue.